khoobacca/UAS-Application-Challenge--2/README.md

 > see everything above haha

 2. The maximum speed the airplane can go

+> max speed is when drag = thrust
+> takeoff: thrust > drag, bc we need it to accelerate
+> drag increases as it speeds up until it reaches a speed where the drag overtakes the thrust

 3. The horizontal speed at which vertical forces balance (ignoring vertical speed)
 4. A graph showing the acceleration of the aircraft over time
 5. A graph showing the velocity of the aircraft over time